Hasan Mohammed Jinnah

 Hasan Mohamed Jinnah (born 1977) is an Indian lawyer, human rights activist, and author.
-He currently held the position of Tamil Nadu State Public Prosecutor since 2021 He is a criminal lawyer in South India and has served as a regional advisor to UNESCO CENTRE.
+He is the former Tamil Nadu State Public Prosecutor, having served in the role from 2021 to 2026.
+He is a criminal lawyer in South India and has served as a regional advisor to UNESCO CENTRE.

 Jinnah practiced law at Madras High Court after graduating from Tamil Nadu Dr. Ambedkar Law University.
 He often takes up public interest litigation.
 Jinnah has frequently placed gender issues on the radar of human rights violations.
 The Sarika Shah case was an important moment in his career.
 It involved an incident of eve-teasing at Ethiraj College and set a precedent for the Tamil Nadu Protection of Eve Teasing Act in 1999.

 Early life and education

 Hasan Mohamed Jinnah was born in Atthikadai, Thiruvarur district in 1977.
 He completed his schooling in Thiruvarur and Nagapattinam.
 In 1999, he received his law degree from Tamil Nadu Dr. Ambedkar Law University and also completed his post-graduation in law.

 Jinnah is known for his public interest legal lawsuits that for the youth's cause.
 He filed a Public Interest Litigation in the same year he started his professional career as a lawyer, demanding the reinstallation of the Kannagi statue at the same location from which it was dethroned, at the Marina beach, Tamil Nadu.
 He successfully persuaded the Madras High Court to issue an interim order to place the statue in safe custody at the Government Museum in Chennai.